 - Packaging dielines in vector format: This can be a .ai, .pdf, or .eps file.

 - Color codes: Pantone or CMYK color codes

 How color affects and reinforces buying behavior

 Colors are an essential part of emotional product packaging that helps you visualize your story clearly.
-Did you ever notice that everyone has its own favorite color?
+Did you ever notice that everyone has their own favorite color?
 And, you have your own favorite one too.
 Haven’t you?
 Actually, the colors play into our psychology.
 Choosing the right color can encourage your customers to buy your product.
 Else, they’ll move forward.